Skip to main content

 • Filipino passport holders are VISA EXEMPT for Thailand — no visa application, no visa fee, no embassy visit

-• Maximum stay: 30 days per entry, extendable by 30 days inside Thailand (total 60 days)
+• Maximum stay: currently 60 days per entry, extendable by 30 days inside Thailand (total 90 days); a reduction of the exempt stay to 30 days is approved and pending Royal Gazette publication

 • This exemption is a major advantage over Indian, Pakistani, Bangladeshi, and Egyptian passport holders who all require paid visas or eVOAs